École Nationale Supérieure des Mines de Rabat

 The engineering cycle is 3 years for applicants holding an associate's or a bachelor's degree and is 2 years for applicants holding a, master's degree.

 The Ph.D. and Deng cycles are 3 to 5 years for applicants holding an engineering degree or a master's degree.

 The school has similarities with the Mines ParisTech, Mines Saint-Étienne, Mines Nancy in France, Columbia School of Mines, Colorado School of Mines, South Dakota School of Mines and Technology in the USA, and Royal School of Mines, Camborne School of Mines in the UK.

 Admissions

 Admission to Mines Rabat in the normal cycle is made through a very selective entrance examination and requires at least two years of preparation after high school in preparatory classes.
 Admission includes a week of written examinations during the spring followed sometimes by oral examinations over the summer.

 History

 The school was established in 1972 and now about 300 Moroccan students are admitted each year.
 Foreign students, having followed a class préparatoire curriculum (generally, African students) can also enter through the same competitive exam.
 Finally, some foreign students come for a single year from other top institutions in Africa.

+Notable alumni

+Mines Rabat graduates occupy prominent positions in Morocco's mining industry, government sector, and leading corporations.
+The school's alumni network includes leaders in major Moroccan companies such as the OCP Group and Managem (Morocco's largest private mining operator).